PX4/PX4-Devguide/en/qgc/video_streaming.md

 ![Setup](../../assets/videostreaming/setup_whole.jpg)

-> **Note** The instructions were tested on Ubuntu 14.04 but a similar approach should work for later Ubuntu versions.
+The instructions were tested on Ubuntu 14.04 but a similar approach should work for later Ubuntu versions.

 ## Install Linux Environment in Odroid C1

-To install the Linux environment (Ubuntu 14.04), follow the instruction given in the [Odroid C1 tutorial](https://pixhawk.org/peripherals/onboard_computers/odroid_c1).
+To install the Linux environment (Ubuntu 14.04), follow the instruction given in the [Odroid C1 tutorial](http://web.archive.org/web/20180617111122/http://pixhawk.org/peripherals/onboard_computers/odroid_c1) (wayback machine).
-In this tutorial it is also shown how to access the Odroid C1 with a UART cable and how to establish Ethernet connection.
+The tutorial also shows how to access the Odroid C1 with a UART cable and how to establish Ethernet connection.

 ## Set up Alternative Power Connection